 There are so many reasons to outsource your linen management and laundry service, but perhaps the most powerful is the amount of work it takes to get it all done!
 On any given day doing laundry in-house would require an entire team.
 Here’s what that looks like:

-Linens are sorted by trained staff outfitted with gloves and other gear.
-Materials are sorted by type and color (white towels, bed sheets, and robes go into their own compartments, for example).
+Trained staff sorts the linens with gloves and other gear.
+They sort materials by type and color (white towels, bedsheets, and robes go into their own compartments, for example).

-Using high capacity industrial washing machines, the linens are thoroughly laundered according to the standards and guidelines for each industry.
+Our high-capacity industrial washing machines thoroughly launder the linens according to the standards and guidelines for each industry.
 (For example, healthcare linens have much more stringent guidelines than the restaurant industry.)

-Damp laundry is then placed in large capacity dryers, and the kind of material determines the level of drying.
-Sheets are usually dried just enough to pull out excess moisture, then they’re pressed (ironed) while still slightly damp.
+We then place damp laundry in large capacity dryers and the kind of material determines the level of drying.
+We usually dry the sheets just enough to pull out excess moisture and then press (iron) them while still slightly damp.

-Pressing is done with large machines big enough to efficiently dry and iron king-sized sheets and banquet-size tablecloths.
-Linens are loaded by hand into the ironers, where they’re dried and neatly folded.
+Our pressing machines are big enough to efficiently dry and iron king-sized sheets and banquet-sized tablecloths.
+Our staff hand loads the linens into the ironers where they dry and neatly fold them.

-There’s one last weigh-in before materials are loaded up for delivery.
-Dirty linens weigh more than clean, and staff at the end of the laundry process check to make sure the weight discrepancy is within a normal range before it’s delivered.
-Damaged or stained linens that need a special wash are bagged separately so they aren’t mixed in with the rest of the linens.
+Staff at the end of the laundry process check to make sure there are no major weight discrepancies.
+Damaged or stained linens are bagged separately so they aren’t mixed in with the rest of the linens during delivery.

 An Efficient Operation

 While this gave you some insight into what a commercial laundry facility does, there are always exceptions to how things are done.
 Perhaps there are special circumstances that require more care, and Wilkins Linen has done it all!

 Contact Us to learn more about commercial laundry service and linen management.